 - Always stay on designated trails.
 Phoenix city ordinances prohibit trailblazing. - Use common sense and courtesy when sharing the trail with others.
-In general, bike riders vield to both hikers and horseback riders; hikers yield to horseback riders.
-Downhill hikers yield to uphill hikers. - Announce your intentions and slow your pace when passing someone on the trails. - Do not litter.
+In general, bike riders yield to both hikers and horseback riders; hikers yield to horseback riders.
+Downhill hikers yield to uphill hikers.

+- Do not litter.
 Leave No Trace.
 Pack it in, pack it out. - Take only photos, leave only footprints. - Do not deface, destroy or remove plants, animals, rock art, historical markers or geological sites. - Look and observe, BUT DO NOT TOUCH!
 Preserve petroglyphs/ pictographs by not touching them in any way.
 Even a small amount of the oils from hands can darken petroglyphs making them impossible to see.